 Around 50 million people in the world have epilepsy.
-It is the most common serious neurological condition, with an annual incidence in developed countries of 50-70 cases per 100 000 of the population (in developing countries, the figure is higher due to more primitive obstetric services and consequently the greater likelihood of cerebral infection and head trauma).
+It is the most common serious neurological condition, with an annual incidence in developed countries of 50 cases per 100,000 of population (in developing countries, the figure is higher due to less advanced maternal and child care conditions, and consequently the greater likelihood of cerebral infection and head trauma).

-Determining the type of seizure that has occurred is essential for focusing the diagnostic approach on particular etiologies, selecting the appropriate therapy, and providing potentially vital information regarding prognosis.
+Determining the type of seizure that has occurred is essential for focusing the diagnostic approach on particular aetiologies, selecting the appropriate therapy, and providing potentially vital information regarding prognosis.

-Overall (all ages), nearly 60% of seizures are partial and the remaining 40% are generalized.
-In infancy/early childhood, a higher proportion of patients have generalized onset seizures.
-The proportion of partial and generalized seizures becomes equal by mid-childhood.
-In early adulthood, the proportion of partial and generalized seizures remains equal, but then progressively shifts toward partial seizure predominance in mid-to-late adulthood.
+Overall, nearly 60% of seizures are focal onset and the remaining 40% are generalised onset.
+In infancy/early childhood, a higher proportion of patients have generalised onset seizures.
+The proportion of focal and generalised onset seizures becomes equal by mid-childhood to early adulthood.
+With increasing age, the proportion progressively shifts toward focal onset seizure predominance.

-Seizures are an indistinct sign of neurologic disorder that can be attributed to several different causes.
-Being so, the qualified physician must be able to analyse all the clinical manifestations present in a given patient (partial versus generalized seizures, age at onset, family history, etc) as well as the results of the diagnostic tests and whenever possible define the specific epileptic syndrome.
+Seizures are the manifestation of neurological disorder that can be attributed to several different neurological diseases.
+As such, the qualified physician must be able to frame all the clinical manifestations present in a given patient (such as the type and semiology of seizures, age at onset, family history, etc.) as well as the results of diagnostic tests (EEG, NMR, among others) and whenever possible define the specific epileptic syndrome.

 The majority of people with epilepsy have a good prognosis.
-The prognosis is strongly influenced by the underlying cause.
-In many people, particularly children, the condition will remit, although a substantial proportion will have epilepsy all their lives.
-Overall, 60-70% of patients become seizure free after treatment with antiepileptic drugs (figure 1), and some patients can remain in remission after subsequent drug withdrawal.
+Prognosis is strongly influenced by the underlying cause.
+In some people, particularly children, the condition will remit, although a substantial proportion will have epilepsy all their lives.
+Overall, 60-70% of patients become seizure free after treatment with anti-epileptic drugs (figure 1), and some patients can remain in remission after subsequent drug withdrawal.
 The other 30-40% continue to have seizures with varying degrees of frequency and severity (refractory epilepsy).